CNC Machining Design Guide

 • CNC Tap Chart

-CNC (Computer Numerical Control) is a subtractive process where material is removed from a solid block (blank or workpiece) or a pre-formed part using a variety of cutting tools.
+CNC machining is a subtractive manufacturing process that removes material from a solid block (called a blank or workpiece) or a pre-formed part using various cutting tools.

 Advantages

-• Changes can be implemented quickly and easily for development or, within a production run.
+• Design changes can be implemented swiftly, whether during development or within an ongoing production run.

 Disadvantages

-• CNC generally only creates one part at a time, and cycle times can be high for complex parts compared to injection moulding.
+• CNC machining typically produces one part at a time, and the cycle times for complex parts can be significantly longer than those of injection moulding.

-• There are some limitations on part geometry due to tool access and work holding.
+• There are also limitations on part geometry due to tool access and workholding constraints.

-3 axis machines move the cutting tool relative to the part along the x,y,z axis.
+3-axis machines move the cutting tool relative to the part along the X, Y, and Z axis.

 CNC Milling

-The workpiece is held rigidly in a jig or vice, and the mill head moves in 3 axis, x, y,z, relative to it to remove material using high speed rotary tools or drills.
+The workpiece is securely held in place using a jig or vice while the mill head moves along three axes—X, Y, and Z—to remove material using high-speed rotary tools or drills.

-Due to the limited range of motion they are relatively easy to operate and program, so set-up costs are low compared to other CNC processes.
+Thanks to their limited range of motion, CNC mills are relatively simple to program and operate, resulting in lower setup costs compared to other CNC processes.

 CNC Milling Process

-1. Machining G Code is created, either from a supplied CAD model, or translated from drawings by the operator.
+1. G-Code Creation: Machining G-code is generated either from a CAD model provided by the customer or manually translated from technical drawings by the operator.
+This code contains precise instructions for the milling process.

-Different cutting tools are used for different geometries and stages of the machining process.
+Different cutting tools are used at various stages of the machining process to achieve specific geometries and features.

-5 Slot cutters have a larger diameter head than shaft so can create undercuts, removing material from the sides of vertical walls.
+Slot cutters (5), which have a larger diameter head than the shaft, are used to create undercuts and to remove material from the sides of vertical walls.

 3 Axis - Multiple Set-ups

-Some features cannot be created in a first pass with 3 axis machines.
+Some features cannot be created in a single pass using 3-axis machines.

 CNC Turning

-The work-piece is held on a spindle and rotated at high speed.
-The cutter is normally a blade unlike the rotary cutters in a mill, and moves gradually towards the part to describe its profile.
+In CNC turning, the workpiece is mounted on a spindle and rotated at high speeds.
+The cutting tool, typically a blade rather than the rotary cutters used in milling, gradually moves towards the part to shape its profile.

-Lathes can only produce “revolved” or “rotationally symmetrical” parts along a central axis e.g. cylindrical parts and threads.
+CNC turning is ideal for producing "revolved" or "rotationally symmetrical" parts along a central axis, such as cylindrical components and threaded parts.

-Often features are created on a CNC lathe, and the part is then transferred to a mill for areas which cannot be achieved.
+In many cases, features are first created on the CNC lathe, and the part is then transferred to a CNC mill to complete features that cannot be achieved through turning alone.

 CNC Turning Process

-3. The Cutting tool generally moves along x,y axis relative to the part to gradually removing material to create the required profile.
+3. Cutting and Shaping: The cutting tool moves along the X and Y axes relative to the rotating part, gradually removing material to form the desired profile.

-There are 3 main variations of multi axis CNC machining centres;
+Three main variations of multi-axis CNC machining centres exist:

-These systems are effectively milling machines or lathes with additional axis of movement for the part or the cutting head allowing more complex geometry.
+These systems are milling machines or lathes with additional axes of movement for the part of the cutting head, allowing the creation of more complex CNC designs.
+Multi-axis machines are more complex, cost more, and require expert operator knowledge.

 Indexed 5- Axis Milling

-Also known as 3+2 CNC milling machines these systems were developed to reduce the setup time of multiple orientations during machine time they work as a conventional mill in 3 axis.
+Also known as 3+2 CNC milling machines, these systems minimise setup time for multiple orientations during machining.
+They operate as a conventional 3-axis mill.

-Between operations the bed and/or tool-head can rotate giving access to the work-piece from a different angle.
+However, between operations, the bed and/or tool head can rotate, providing access to the workpiece from different angles.

-The ability to reorient the work-piece automatically allows the creation of more complex parts with better accuracy, reducing machine and operator time.
+This ability to automatically reorient the workpiece allows for creating more complex CNC designs with improved accuracy, reducing both machine and operator time.

 Continuous 5 Axis CNC Milling

-Similar to indexed 5-axis CNC continuous machines allow for the movement of all 5 axis simultaneously during machining.
+Similar to indexed 5-axis CNC, continuous machines allow for the movement of all five axes simultaneously during machining.

-This allows very accurate and complex free-form geometries to be created.
+This allows very accurate and complex free-form CNC designs to be created.

-This process delivers the highest quality and most complex parts, but comes at the highest cost, requiring specialist operators.
+This process delivers the highest-quality, most complex parts but is also the most expensive and requires specialist operators.

 Mill-Turning CNC Centers

-The work-piece is attached to a spindle and either rotate at high speed like a lathe or can be precisely positioned like a 5 axis CNC.
+The workpiece is mounted on a spindle and can either rotate at high speeds, like a lathe or be precisely positioned, similar to a 5 axis CNC machine.

-Lathe and milling cutting tools are use to remove material from the work-piece.
+Both lathe and milling cutting tools are used to remove material from the workpiece, enabling versatile machining capabilities.

 PROCESS